typesense/typesense-website/docs-site/content/guide/typesense-cloud/single-sign-on.md

 This is also called the SP-initiated SSO in common terminology.

-You'll find a unique SSO-login link in Typesense Cloud, that you can pass on to your team to log in and access their team:
+You'll find a unique SSO-login link in Typesense Cloud, that you can pass on to your team (or setup as a bookmark in your SSO platform) for your team to log in and access your Typesense Cloud team:

 1. As an admin, switch to your team account using the account switcher on the top right.
 2. Scroll down to "Team Management" and click on "Configure SSO".